j-faria/iCCF/index.md

 has_children: false
 ---

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub pages.
-{: .fs-6 .fw-300 }
+<h2>Welcome to <i>i</i>CCF's documentation</h2>

+This package provides clear and well-documented implementations of common line profile indicators measured from the cross-correlation function (CCF).

+When searching for exoplanets with the radial-velocity (RV) method, these indicators are sometimes used as tracers of stellar activity.

-[Get started now](#){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Get started](#){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View it on GitHub](https://github.com/j-faria/iCCF){: .btn .fs-5 }

+---